 10 THINGS TO DECLUTTER THAT AREN’T ACTUAL THINGS

-Time is one of those things that we can never get enough of.
-We all have 24 hours in a day and it’s up to us how we manage that time so it’s productive and full of things we WANT to do as well as things we NEED to do.
+Time is one of those things we can never get enough of.
+We all have 24 hours in a day and it’s up to us how we manage that time.
+Ideally, so it’s more full of things we WANT to do and not just things we NEED to do.

-Every time you say yes to one thing, you’re saying no to something else.
-Remember that you won’t get your time back so be careful what you say yes to!
+Learn the art of saying no because every time you say yes to one thing, you’re saying no to something else.
+Remember that you won’t get your time back so be careful where you say yes!

-Try looking at your calendar now and see if you can pick just one thing in the next couple of weeks to cancel, decline or postpone.
+Action Point: Try looking at your calendar now.
+Can you pick just one activity in the next month or so to cancel, decline or postpone.
 What will you do with that time instead?

-If there’s too much going on in your mind, you’ve got a lot of distraction, so you can’t think clearly, focus or concentrate.
+If there’s too much going on in your mind, you’ve probably also got a lot of mental fog which could lead to a lack of clarity, focus or concentration.

-As a result, a cluttered mind tends to lead to stress, procrastination, being easily side-tracked and you’re unable to get things done because you don’t know which you should be thinking about and acting on first.
+As a result, a cluttered mind tends to lead to stress, procrastination and distraction.
+You might even be unable to get things done simply because you don’t know what to do first!

-We all have relationships that feel a bit one-sided or cause us more harm than good.
+We can all have relationships that feel a little one-sided or cause us more harm than good.
 Declutter the relationships in your life which aren’t built on mutual love, strength and support.

 Dedicate your time to fostering the relationships of your choice.
 Every relationship needs work to keep it strong and healthy so, if a relationship is important to you, find a way to work it into your life.

 What do you really want out of life?
-Have you ever taken a moment to sit down and brainstorm some short, medium and long term goals for the next week, month, year, 5 years, 10 or even 20 years?
+Have you ever taken a moment to sit down and brainstorm some short, medium and long term goals for the next week, month, year, or longer?